rootstrap/blog/content/A prediction experiment with Machine Learning - Bruno Michetti.md

 ### Preprocessing the dataset

-The process of applying the necessary transformations to the data in order to prepare the data for the model is called data cleaning.
+The process of applying the necessary transformations to the data in order to prepare it for the model is called data cleaning.
 There are several kinds of problems addressed in data cleaning, the ones that I faced are:

 - Null values: some of the rows in the dataset had null values, and given that machine learning models are mathematical models, they can’t work with that kind of input.
 - Unnormalized data: some machine learning models don't work well if they have variables that have many different ranges of values.